coreruleset/documentation/content/development/testing.md

     ...
 ```

-For more information and examples, please check the [go-ftw](https://github.com/coreruleset/go-ftw#example-usage)'s documentation.
+For more information and examples, please check the [go-ftw documentation](https://github.com/coreruleset/go-ftw#example-usage).

-**Also please don't forget to rollback these modifications in your WAF config after you finished the tests!**
+**Also please don't forget to roll back the modifications from this guide to your WAF configuration after you're done testing!**

 ## Ftw

-In this case tests are performed using a Python tool called [ftw](https://github.com/coreruleset/ftw).
-We run them using the older versions of our [GitHub actions pipeline](https://github.com/coreruleset/coreruleset/blob/v3.3/dev/.github/workflows/test.yml).
-You can easily reproduce that locally, in your workstation.
+[ftw](https://github.com/coreruleset/ftw) is our legacy test runner, retired with CRS 4.0.
+We used to automatically run our test suite using **ftw** as part of a [GitHub workflow](https://github.com/coreruleset/coreruleset/blob/v3.3/dev/.github/workflows/test.yml).
+You can easily reproduce that locally, on your workstation.

 For that you will need: